Skype for Business and Microsoft Teams data collection practices

 Error reporting requires two things:

-The DisableAutomaticSendTracing Group Policy setting be set to False on the server or in the tenant admin center (this is the default state).
-See Configure client bootstrapping policies in Skype for Business Server 2015 for more information.
+The DisableAutomaticSendTracing Group Policy setting is set to False on the server or in the tenant admin center (this is the default state).
+See Configure client bootstrapping policies for more information.

-End users individually opt in from the General tab (click the gear icon and the Option dialog opens with the General tab displayed) in the Skype for Business client.
+End users individually opt in from the General tab (click the gear icon and then the Options dialog opens with the General tab displayed) in the Skype for Business client.

 For Skype Meetings App, the MeetingUxEnableTelemetry also controls error reporting, although for crashes on Windows, the Watson settings control uploading crash info.
 There is no user setting for Skype Meetings App like you see in the desktop client dialog box.